Applelo/compotes/README.md

 ## Why ?

 A lot of components library are already shipped with styles but as a Front End developer, I always wants to override a lot.
-Futhermore, there are not always accessible or they are shipped wth jQuery.
+Futhermore, there are not always accessible or they are shipped with jQuery.

 This library provide only the compotes and it's you to make a tart.